 Diagnosis

 Molecular germline genetic testing is the gold standard for the diagnosis of LS.
 Genetic testing can be used in patients with suggestive screening results or if strong suspicion exists based on personal and/or family history.
 Germline gene analysis can take the form of single gene testing or a multigene panel.
-Single gene testing may be considered when IHC results indicate that a specific LS gene should be targeted.
+Single gene testing can be considered when IHC results indicate that a specific LS gene should be targeted.
 Consider a multigene panel if strong suspicion exists for LS or other hereditary cancer syndromes due to a suggestive personal and/or family history.

 ARUP Laboratory Tests